 To make you understand the gravity of the danger, let me share an incident that made me think of death for the very first time.
 Stories of leopards are common in Uttarakhand, let it be Garhwal or Kumaon region.
 Particularly in Dugadda, I have heard anecdotes of leopard-spotting several times, yet you can’t totally resonate with it unless you eat a piece of the cake yourself.
 Manish, the adventure instructor at the campsite, had the good fortune of spotting a leopard on the tree right beside the washroom.
 Once Manu had to stay inside the kitchen with the three dogs while four tigers started approaching the campsite from four directions.
 All these stories never manifested much to my imagination, until one fine night.

 Manish got a call from a friend, Joshi, in the evening, at around 6 pm.
 One tiger (not a leopard) had attacked the makeshift tents on the opposite road.
 Some Nepalis had been living in those tents on the roadside for sometime.
 The tiger tried snatching away a child, and did so, lugging the screaming child through mud and concrete.
 It was only the bravery of the child’s father that saved his life.
-His father ran after the tiger like a fanatic, with a thick stick, and began throwing pebbles at the tiger fleeing with his prey.
+His father ran after the tiger like a fanatic, with a thick stick, and began throwing pebbles at it fleeing with its prey.
 The tiger, ferocious with the interference and conscious of a strong counterforce, spared the life of the child on a struggling note.
 The child had to be hospitalized.

 Muddled in blood all over his face, the tiger started looking for further prey to finish the bloody war he started.
 All the dogs and the locals were nowhere to be found.
 Even the half-ajar doors were closed.
 It felt like the village suddenly got abandoned in one wave of a hand.